velartrill/velartrill.github.io/orig/spirals/sparrowhawk/old/coalition.md

 "That so?"
 I ask amiably.

 "Indeed."
-He takes a brooch from his cloak, holding it up to the light.
+He takes a brooch from his robes, holding it up to the light.
 It's their distinctive obsidian-in-ruby inlay, all right.
 I kick myself for not noticing it immediately.
 "I take it you do not require convincing."

 "When a man confesses murder, the justiciars ain't often skeptical."

 He smiles, seeming a touch more genuine now, though perhaps he's simply attuned my wavelength.
-He returns the brooch to his cloak.
+He returns the brooch to his robe.
 "I see our reputation proceeds us.
 Tell me, if I sought to do you harm, "

 "It has recently come to the attention of our little group that circumstances have induced you to relinquish a Morningstar platinum membership."